 Sessions replacement: Who are the Alabama Senate primary candidates?

-Sessions vacated his seat at the beginning of February 2017 after he was confirmed as the U.S. attorney general.
-Former state Attorney General Luther Strange was picked by the governor to finish the term.
+Republican Jeff Sessions vacated his seat in February after he was confirmed as the U.S. attorney general.
+Former state Attorney General Luther Strange was picked by the governor to finish Sessions' term.

-Here’s a look at who is running to become the next Alabama senator.
+Here’s a look at the nine Republicans and seven Democrats who are running to become the next U.S. senator from Alabama.

 James Beretta, Republican